silvano-squizzato/offer-rest-api/README.md

 In this simple version the granularity of the duration period is in days, and only one timezone is considered.
 An offer is expired if the current date is beyond the end date.
 An offer can be tracked through its identifier when stored in the system.
+In using the RESTful API start and end dates can be specified using the pattern 'yyyyMMdd'.

 # Usage
 curl command examples of the API usage from the Swagger page are listed below.